kaixinguo360/MyBookMark/README.md

-MyBookmark
+MyPin
 =====

-- Description: This is a simple online bookmark server writen in PHP.
+- Description: This is a simple online picture collection like Pinterest writen with PHP.

 *****